 With a slower release cycle, documentation was updated in separate mini-projects where the user documentation was updated to match the currently running version of the service.
 The documentation would stay valid for some time or would even be forgotten as it was not part of the release process.

 Agile Regression Testing and How it Serves Our Customers

 Clearly, we’ve had some issues with our product documentation.
 So obviously something needed to be done to maintain our online documentation.
 This time we are trying out an approach where documentation is part of the definition of done of each feature.
-Everyone in the company, or outside the company for that matter, has the rights to propose updates to the documentation.
-Currently it is not yet online, but as soon as it has been used for some time we’ll blog about how it’s working.
+Everyone in the company, or outside the company for that matter, has the right to propose updates to the documentation.
+Currently, it is not yet online, but as soon as it has been used for some time we’ll blog about how it’s working.

 In retrospective, it seems obvious but we didn’t realize that having faster and smaller releases will slow down our internal development.
-We give customer requests greater priority compared to internal requests in our feature backlog.
+We give customers’ requests greater priority compared to internal requests in our feature backlog.
 As a consequence, some of our important internal development tasks have been delayed.
-We are still learning how to balance between internal and customer requests.
+We are still learning how to balance internal and customer requests.

 What is Next

 Overall the benefits of a faster release cycle have been great.
 Stress levels have gone down at all levels of the company.
 Smaller stories are less risky and better understood by all.
 The number of mishits has dropped greatly.
 Automation at every stage is key to success and brings confidence and stability.

 Our roadmap includes continued improvements in creating and testing releases such that every single feature can be released independently as it becomes ready.